-- The Final Boss is easily one of the worst final bosses in the series history due to nigh-incomprehensible amounts of Fake Difficulty!
-Basically, the goal of the first phase of the fight is to hit the mech while its creating a missile.
+- The Final Boss of Bomberman GB/Wario Blast is easily one of the worst final bosses in the series history due to nigh-incomprehensible amounts of Fake Difficulty!
+Basically, the goal of the first phase of the fight is to hit the mech while it's creating a missile.
 The problem?
-Once it fires that missile it won't create another one until said missile is bombed, and when it does create a missile, it only takes a second to make it (which is far less time than it takes for your bombs to explode.
+Once it fires that missile, it won't create another one until said missile is bombed, and when it does create a missile, it only takes a second to make it (which is far less time than it takes for your bombs to explode.
 The missiles also don't detonate bombs on contact in this game).
-On paper, a boss like this would already be pretty annoying, but in practice the fight is a nightmare since you essentially have to get lucky to actually hit the boss note .
-And to rub salt into the wound, the second phase is a joke by comparison.
+On paper, a boss like this would already be pretty annoying, but in practice, the fight is a nightmare since you essentially have to get lucky to actually hit the boss.
+This is because both the boss and the missile move around the arena, meaning you have to (somehow) anticipate where the missile will be so you can place a bomb in its path, then immediately run over to the boss and place a bomb in front of it.
+With enough luck and prayer, you should score a hit on the boss.
+Maybe.
+Oh, the second phase is a joke by comparison.

 - Bomberman GB (2)

-Bomberman QuestWhat else would you expect from a Action RPG/Boss Game hybrid that just so happens to be a Bomberman game as well?
+Bomberman QuestAs to be expected from an Action RPG/Boss Game hybrid that just so happens to be a Bomberman game too.

-- Electro Commander, despite his cutscene portraying him as a Manchild, is one of the hardest bosses in the game.
-The primary problem is his electro spheres which persistently follow you around and attempt to cut off your escape routes note .
+- Electro Commander, despite his cutscene portraying him as immature, is one of the hardest bosses in the game.
+The primary problem is his electro spheres which persistently follow you around and attempt to cut off your escape routesnote .
 The only way to beat him is use one of two flawed methods and hope for the best: